nowpass/server/README.md

-# Nowpass RESTful API Backend server
+# NOWPASS API Backend server

-> Please note that NOWPASS is currently in an early alpha stage and not ready for productive use.
+> Please note that NOWPASS is currently in alpha stage.

-The node / sails.js based backend server for the open source nowpass password manager.
+The node / sails.js based backend server for the open source NOWPASS password manager.
-You can use it to set up your own nowpass backend at your local computer or on an server.
+You can use it to set up your own NOWPASS backend at your local computer or on an server.

 ## Getting Started